 Cupelcupel.foundation

-The market responded by creating more credentials — the U.S. went from 334,000 in 2018 to 1.85 million by 2025.
-But more isn't better.
-Gartner forecasts that one in four candidate profiles could be entirely AI-fabricated by 2028.
+The market has responded by issuing more credentials.
+The U.S. went from 334,000 in 2018 to 1.85 million by 2025.
+Yet HR professionals report decreasing confidence in what those credentials mean, and Gartner forecasts that one in four candidate profiles could be entirely AI-fabricated by 2028.

 Five separate systems already support professional trust: identity verification, skills assessment, digital credentials, content authenticity, and reputation.
-Each works on its own — but they don't connect.
-There's no shared way to describe, compare, or verify proof of real competence across them.
+Each works on its own.
+None connect.
+There is no shared way to ask, across all of them, the question that actually matters: can this person catch an AI error in this domain?

 The five trust signals